DHAiRYA2048/VAR/README.md

 7.3 Convert sampled indices into token embeddings (via VQVAE codebook lookup).

-## 8. Multi‑Scale Progressive Generation
+## 8. Generation at different scales

 8.1 Update Latent Representation (`f_hat`):
   - Use VQVAE’s get_next_autoregressive_input to “add” the new token embeddings into `f_hat`.